 Conclusion

 Restart your computer to experience the best Division 2 settings with better frame rates.
 If you’re willing to switch to the high, Medium, or even low graphics on high-end PCs, you can run at 1440p the division or 4k and still have respectable framerates.
-Recent Nvidia drivers have explicitly targeted DX12 issues that were recurring for some users.

-See also: Best Games On Origin Access [2023]
+See also: Best Games On Origin Access [2024]